deltachat/deltachat-pages/en/serverguide.md

 # How to Setup a Mail Server for Delta Chat

 > **Update:** This is outdated - we now recommend
-> [Chatmail Relays](2023-12-13-chatmail) over mailcow servers for chatting with Delta Chat.
+> [Chatmail Relays](2023-12-13-chatmail) over mailcow servers for chatting with Delta Chat,
+> for faster delivery, reliable push notifications, and enforced message encryption.
 > Read more [on GitHub](https://github.com/chatmail/relay) about how to set it up!
+> mailcow is mostly an option
+> if you want to communicate with classic mail users who can't use encryption.

 Delta Chat is a chat messenger which runs on e-mail.
 This means we can use any e-mail server to run Delta Chat accounts.
 One e-mail server which is easy to